 Although recently it has been demonstrated that the ions as well as the HOMs are very important during NPF processes, their role in the boreal forest is still somewhat unclear.
 It has been shown that ion nucleation can contribute up to 10% of the total nucleation, however it is still not known what is the role of the different ion families (Kulmala et al., 2013).
 While few previous studies have shown the presence of HOMs in the ambient ions, a careful comparison between those clusters and neutral organic compounds has not been attempted so far.
-The aim of this study was to investigate the composition and diurnal changes of ambient ions, focusing on the one composed by HOMs and ONs, and comparing them with the neutral species observed in previous studies.
+The aim of this study was to investigate the composition and diurnal changes of ambient negative ions, focusing on the ions composed by HOMs, ONs and sulphuric acid comparing them with the neutral species.

 Materials and Methods